mtsl8/wide-current/doc/drives.md

-### [partitioning the drive(s)

-the default path here assumes you are using a free (== unused and prepared to be ERASED) HD; </br>
+### important context

-_information about dual booting with another os depends on how they boot. dual booting with Windows is possible and less complicated than it might look [here](https://wiki.archlinux.org/title/Dual_boot_with_Windows). grub can manage most modern systems. more to come on that subject in the future..._
+information about dual booting with another os depends on how they boot. dual booting with Windows is possible and less complicated than it might look [here](https://wiki.archlinux.org/title/Dual_boot_with_Windows). grub can manage most modern systems. rEFInd I believe is used with Mac OS for dual booting. more to come on those subjects in the future...

+the default path here assumes you are using a single free (== unused and prepared to be ERASED) HD; however you could fairly easily split things up between multiple drives. concepts such as encryption, LVM, and RAID are more complex, and will require a firm grasp of the basics.

+there will be different approaches depending on the type of drive you are using, and the type of firmware your computer has available.

+### deciding how to allocate space

-as far as how much to allocate, that depends on what you want to do with the system. <br>
+deciding how much to allocate for what depends on what you want to do with the system.

 using a small efi boot partition is possible as long as you store your kernels on the root partition, which is wide-default. <br>